Flagrant Badassery

 I don’t think any good generators exist yet, but I would love to be shown otherwise.

+6. No, enough has not been said, @me.
 I’ve seen that site before.
-It’s quite far from what I would wish for in a regex generator.
+I consider it mostly useless, and very far from what I would wish for in a regex generator.

 I am also planning to do the same kind of work.
 So any luck so far? and txt2re.com wud be very cumbersome to automate i think.